propavingk/SlotDrift/samples/README.md

 30 records, slots 100000000 to 100000029.
-All blocks are finalized, two slots (100000010 and 100000011) carry explicit skipped records, and the block at
+All blocks are finalized, two slots (100000010 and 100000011) carry explicit skipped records, and the block at 100000012 reports parent 100000009 because a skipped slot is never an ancestor.
+The first block's parent sits just below the window, which is the normal boundary case for a captured window.
+Expected result: zero findings, exit code 0.